 Download the complete report to prepare for your enterprise marketplace

 The enterprise marketplace model is more popular than ever.
-Leading industry incumbents like HPE, Walmart Mexico, Toyota Material Handling, and AccorHotels have all launched marketplaces to take the lead in the fast-evolving digital economy.
+Leading industry incumbents like HPE, Kroger, Toyota Material Handling, and AccorHotels have all launched marketplaces to take the lead in the fast-evolving digital economy.

 By doing so, they’re setting the stage for meaningful growth.
 In fact, Gartner says, “By 2023, organizations that have operated enterprise marketplaces for more than one year will see at least 10% increase in net digital revenue.”